MortenKrebs/Trajectories_in_schizophrenia/markdown/Analysis_description.md

 library(diagtraject)
 ```

-Load data and create sequence state object:

-The Study was performed using the iPSYCH cohort (See [Pedersen et al](https://www.nature.com/articles/mp2017196):
+The Study was performed using the iPSYCH cohort (See [Pedersen et al](https://www.nature.com/articles/mp2017196)).

 ``` r
 # 3 data.frames with one row pr individual and collums containing: